ManolisCh/taurob_mi/README.md

 # Network setup
 A typical setup includes 2 computers.
 The on-board taurobot computer and the computer used by the operator (AKA operator control unit - OCU).
 The robot on-board computer has a static ip 10.0.0.3.
 The convension we will follow is to set a static ip 10.0.0.4 for the OCU via ubuntu network manager.

 Once the static ips are in place we do `sudo gedit /etc/hosts` on both computers in order to add the host names.
-Add one of the following lines:
+Add one of the following:

 In computer used as OCU:

 127.0.1.1 	ocu

 10.0.0.3 	taurobot

 in robots computer:

 127.0.1.1	taurobot

 10.0.0.4        ocu

 Normally we need the roscore to start on the taurobot computer.
 For this to happen `gedit ~/.bashrc` in both computers.
 Add the line `export ROS_MASTER_URI=http://taurobot:11311`.